MadsJJ/Cookbook/README.md

 3. Log-in or sign up to create your very own personal cookbook!

 To run the application with **jlink and jpackage** follow this step-by-step:

+For windows you need to first download WiX Toolset.
+If you use Mac or Linux you can skip ahead to step 4
+1. Open PowerShell and run the following command
+`
+Invoke-WebRequest -Uri "https://github.com/wixtoolset/wix3/releases/download/wix3112rtm/wix311.exe" -OutFile "wix311.exe"
+`
+2. After the download is complete, run the installer by executing the following command:
+`
+Start-Process -Wait -FilePath ".\wix311.exe"
+`
+This will open the WiX installer.
+Follow the installation prompts, and make sure to note the installation directory.
+3. (Optional) While the installer usually adds WiX to the system PATH automatically, you might want to verify or add it manually.
+You can do this through the *System Properties > Advanced > Environment Variables* on Windows.
-1. Run `mvn clean install` from the root project directory (cookbook-folder).
+4. Run `mvn clean install` from the root project directory (cookbook-folder).
 This will build the project and run all tests (to skip tests add `-DskipTests`).
-2. Run `cd restserver && mvn spring-boot:run` to launch spring boot (or run `cd restserver` followed by `mvn spring-boot:run`)
+5. Run `cd restserver && mvn spring-boot:run` to launch spring boot (or run `cd restserver` followed by `mvn spring-boot:run`)
-3. Open a new terminal.
+6. Open a new terminal.
 Run  `cd ui && mvn clean compile javafx:jlink jpackage:jpackage`.
 JLink downloads the project as a .zip-file and JPackage convertes it to an "application".
 To find the .zip-file look in */ui/target*
-4. Find the application and open it as you would any other application on your computer.
+7. Find the application and open it as you would any other application on your computer.
-5. Log-in or sign up to create your very own personal cookbook!
+8. Log-in or sign up to create your very own personal cookbook!

 ## Content